Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 They are distinct offerings - a "Server" plan is not a "Processor" plan.

-> **"Professional" is not a current plan name.** It is a legacy internal term that maps to the **Server** tier.
-If you see a "Professional tier" referenced anywhere, treat it as the Server tier.
+> **"Professional" and "Server" are the same tier.** If you see a "Professional tier" referenced anywhere, it means the Server tier (or higher).

 For the full self-hosted plan breakdown (Free, Server, Enterprise) and license terms, see [Paid Offerings](./Paid-Offerings.md).